Yoshi (video game): Contemporary

 Yoshi sold 500,000 copies in Japan on its first day on sale.
 In the United States, the game topped Babbage's NES sales charts for two months in 1992, from August to September.
 In the United Kingdom, the Game Boy version still sold 100,000 copies in 1997, years after release.

 Upon release, the game received a positive review from the Europress gaming magazine N-Force, which stated in a preview for the game in its September 1992 issue that "basically [the game] is great.
 The fun of Tetris, but with colour and sound effects.
 Just as hard, maybe harder – definitely just as addictive."
 It later rated the game 4 out of 5 in the Buyers' Guide for its January 1993 issue, summarizing that "Yoshi is great fun.
 Gameplay's nothing new – Tetris all over again!
 Graphics are a treat.
 Lots of fun – in short bursts."

+Game Zone described the game as being "Tetris for under sevens" saying that while Tetris required a relatively high degree of skill involved, Yoshis gameplay was more involved with luck and stamina.

 Retrospective

 Yoshi received mixed reviews from retrospective critics, with common criticism directed towards its perceived repetitive gameplay and dependence on luck, which led to insufficient replay value.
 Brett Alan Weiss of Allgame called Yoshi a "surprisingly dull game," noting that while the game's controls are unique, "the novelty wears off after a while."

 Reviews of Yoshis Virtual Console release on Wii in 2007 were also mixed.
 Both Frank Provo of GameSpot and Lucas M. Thomas of IGN rated Yoshi 5 out of 10.
 Thomas regarded the gameplay as "slow" and the controls "cumbersome," and concluded that the game is a "beginner's puzzler, holding little appeal for experienced players".
 While Provo complimented both the game's graphics and music, he stated that the gameplay did not involve much strategy, inciting little reason to play more than a few minutes.
 Nintendo Life felt that Yoshi was "uninspired", rating the game 4 out of 10.

 Several websites that covered recent Virtual Console releases recommended that players refrain from purchasing Yoshi.
 Nintendo World Report stated that "there's too much luck and chance in the game to make playing it satisfying," and Joystiq also stated that "while [the gameplay is] admittedly a pretty interesting way to spend an afternoon, it still feels like kind of a ripoff."
-Jeremy Parish of 1UP.com stated that the gameplay in Yoshi was "not enough to justify the asking price [of 500 points]," though he later stated that, compared to the "uninspired" Yoshi's Cookie, Yoshi was "decent and actually had some relationship to the Mario series."
+Jeremy Parish of 1UP.com stated that the gameplay in Yoshi was "not enough to justify the asking price [of 500 points]," though he opined that, compared to Yoshi's Cookie which he considered "uninspired", Yoshi was "decent" and claimed it "actually had some relationship to the Mario series."
+Hardcore Gaming 101 considered Yoshi the weakest Nintendo puzzle game out of Dr. Mario and Yoshi's Cookie, deeming that it "is far lacking in challenge and catchiness" compared to them.